 The last works in the show highlight Just Above Midtown (JAM), a gallery in Manhattan that was founded to encourage contemporary African American art, both the artists and collectors.
 Bag Lady in Flight by David Hammons was originally made in 1975 and was reconstructed in 1990.
 Made from pedestrian materials, it nevertheless has the elegance of Muybridge’s time-lapse photography or Duchamp’s Nude Descending a Staircase.
 He transformed shopping bags, grease and hair into an object that is personal as well as transcendent.
 In Nap Tapestry, also by Hammons, he uses hair again and weaves it into a geometric design on an acrylic sheet, in effect using himself as a source of materials and subject.
 Similarly, Senga Nengudi’s Internal II, from 1977 and 2015 took pantyhose and stretched them beyond recognition to reference the physical body under duress.
 The mid to late seventies leave us with inward-focused work about the corporal self as well as performance art, both very different concerns than those of Spiral and OBAC.

-The Soul of A Nation is a show of tremendous talents and big ambitions.
+Soul of a Nation is a show of tremendous talents and big ambitions.
 It fleshes out a time in our history when African American artists harnessed their awareness, pain, and pride to create work that they hoped would effect change.
 Forty years later these battles are still being fought.
 Hopefully the conversation started at Tate Modern will continue at the Broad and ignite curiosity about these artists along with an understanding of the circumstances behind their struggles.
 Soul of a Nation provides context for this creative period, but where is our soul now?

 Lorraine Heitzman is an artist and writer living in Los Angeles.
 She has written about the local arts community for ArtCricketLA and Armseye Magazine and is currently a regular contributor to Art and Cake.
 In addition to exhibiting her art, Ms. Heitzman has her own blog, countingknuckles.com, and her art can be seen on her website lorraineheitzman.com